fangkd8/ORB_SLAM_reimplementation/README.md

-# ORB_SLAM_reimplementation
+# SLAM_implementation
-This project is aimed for reimplementing ORB SLAM, with application of OpenCV functions and g2o optimization.
+This project is aimed for implementing a SLAM, with application of OpenCV functions and g2o optimization.